Observation of the Kibble-Zurek scaling law for defect formation in ion crystals

-\paragraph{Acknowledgments.} Our results are supported by recent experimental observations \cite{pyka2012symmetry}.
-The authors acknowledge helpful discussions with John Goold.
+\paragraph{Acknowledgments.} The authors acknowledge helpful discussions with John Goold.
 The Mainz team acknowledges support by the Volkswagen-Stiftung, the DFG-Forschergruppe (FOR 1493) and the EU-project DIAMANT (FP7-ICT).
 MBP acknowledges support by the EU STREP project PICC (FP7-ICT), the Alexander von Humboldt Professorship and the GIF project "Non-linear dynamics in ultra-cold trapped ion crystals" and RN by the EPSRC Doctoral Training Center for Controlled Quantum Dynamics.